camunda/camunda-docs-manual/content/installation/database-schema.md

 ---

-This document will guide you through the installation and update of the Camunda Platform [database schema]({{< ref "/user-guide/process-engine/database/database-schema.md" >}}) used by the process engine.
+This document will guide you through the installation and update of Camunda 7 [database schema]({{< ref "/user-guide/process-engine/database/database-schema.md" >}}) used by the process engine.
 Regardless of the [architecture of your application setup]({{< ref "/introduction/architecture.md" >}}), the process engine always requires this database schema.
 In a production environment, we recommend setting up this schema yourself and reference the prepared database instance in your application configuration.
 Consult the installation guide related to your setup to configure the database for a [remote engine]({{< ref "/installation/camunda-bpm-run.md" >}}), [shared engine]({{< ref "/installation/full/_index.md" >}}), or [embedded engine]({{< ref "/installation/spring-boot.md" >}}) accordingly.

 This guide will not detail how to set up an instance of your target database or how to create a schema object on it.
 Consult the documentation of your target database on how to do that.
-Camunda Platform supports a variety of databases that are documented in the [supported environments]({{< ref "/introduction/supported-environments.md#databases" >}}).
+Camunda 7 supports a variety of databases that are documented in the [supported environments]({{< ref "/introduction/supported-environments.md#databases" >}}).

-Camunda Platform supports the following ways of installing the database schema:
+Camunda 7 supports the following ways of installing the database schema:

 * Use the database migration tool [Liquibase](https://www.liquibase.org/) with the provided changelog for a semi-automatic installation and update.
 Liquibase keeps track of database schema changes.
 This allows you to focus on *when* changes should be applied rather than also on *which* changes are relevant.
-Starting with version `7.16.0`, Camunda Platform comes with a curated *changelog file* that Liquibase can consume.
+Starting with version `7.16.0`, Camunda 7 comes with a curated *changelog file* that Liquibase can consume.
 * Use the provided SQL scripts with the tools related to your database for a fully manual installation and update.
 A manual procedure allows you to fully control the SQL statements that are executed on your database instance and to adjust those statements to your needs if necessary.

 {{< note title="Isolation level" class="info" >}}
-READ COMMITED is the required isolation level for database systems to run Camunda Platform with.
+READ COMMITED is the required isolation level for database systems to run Camunda 7 with.
 You may have to change the default setting on your database when installing Camunda.
 For more information see the documentation on [isolation levels]({{< ref "/user-guide/process-engine/database/database-configuration.md#isolation-level-configuration" >}}).
 {{< /note >}}

 # Installation

 You can either install your database schema using Liquibase or using the provided SQL scripts manually.
-You can switch between those mechanisms when updating your Camunda Platform version at a later stage if desired.
+You can switch between those mechanisms when updating your Camunda 7 version at a later stage if desired.
 However, this might come with additional preparation work to work reliably.
 The [update](#update) paragraph provides more details on this topic.

 ## Liquibase installation

-Camunda Platform comes with a maintained changelog file that Liquibase can consume.
+Camunda 7 comes with a maintained changelog file that Liquibase can consume.
 This changelog defines which SQL statements to execute on a database.
 You can find the changelog and its referenced resources on our [Nexus].
 Select the respective version (`$PLATFORM_VERSION`) and download the resources as a `zip` or `tar.gz` file.